Evolving Programmatic Skill Networks: Experiments and Analysis

 \subsection{Main Results}

 \paragraph{Minecraft Tech Tree Mastery.} Figure~\ref{fig:minecraft_techtree} and Table~\ref{tab:minecraft_main} compare agents in terms of technology tree progression, measured by the number of iterations.
 Progressing along the tech tree requires solving increasingly long-horizon and compositional tasks, where later-stage tools depend on reliable execution and reuse of earlier skills.
 PSN exhibits substantially faster and more stable progression than all baselines.
 ReAct and Reflexion fail to unlock any tool-level milestones.
 AutoGPT completes early-stage objectives but struggles to sustain progress beyond iron-level tools, exhibiting high variance.
 Voyager achieves consistent progress through iron tools, but slows significantly at the diamond stage.
 In contrast, PSN continues to unlock higher-tier items with fewer attempts and lower variance, indicating that persistent programmatic skills, trace-based credit assignment, and structural refactoring enable sustained long-horizon competence.
-For obsidian acquisition, PSN executes a multi-step procedure (i.e., bucket crafting, water-lava interaction, and diamond-pickaxe mining) which encapsulated as a single composed skill that extensively reuses previously learned subskills, illustrating PSN's ability to compress long-horizon behaviors into reusable programmatic abstractions.
+For obsidian acquisition, PSN executes a multi-step procedure (i.e., bucket crafting, water-lava interaction, and diamond-pickaxe mining) encapsulated as a single composed skill that extensively reuses previously learned subskills, illustrating PSN's ability to compress long-horizon behaviors into reusable programmatic abstractions.
+A detailed comparison positioning PSN, ADAM, and ODYSSEY along an autonomy--engineering spectrum is provided in Appendix~\ref{app:odyssey_comparison}.
+Crucially, these results are consistent across model families: under Qwen3-Coder-Next (3B active parameters), PSN reaches diamond tool in all 6 runs while Voyager$^\dagger$ succeeds in only 1/6 (Table~\ref{tab:minecraft_main}), confirming that the gains arise from PSN's architectural scaffolding rather than the specific LLM backend.
+By contrast, ADAM$^\dagger$'s causal inference degrades sharply under Qwen3, failing beyond stone tools, as its memoryless causal discovery mechanism is sensitive to LLM reasoning quality.
+A direct ablation of the inline knowledge scaffolding (Appendix~\ref{app:scaffolding_ablation}) further verifies this attribution at the prompt level: on GPT-5-mini, the inline knowledge corrigendum (the \texttt{tool\_tier\_rules} item) contributes only $+2$pp to diagnostic correctness on Phase~1 reflection cases (98\% without it vs near-100\% with it); on Qwen3, the same weak-LLM corrigendum contributes $+33$pp on synthetic tier-mismatch failures and is documented as such in the codebase.